![]() |

 - Green onion, for garnish, optional

-Combine grits, milk, water and salt in a large microwave-safe bowl.
+Combine the grits, milk, water and salt in a large microwave-safe bowl.
 (I use a 4-cup Pyrex liquid measure but something bigger would work better to prevent the grits from spilling over.)

 Microwave for 10 – 15 minutes, giving the grits a good stir every 2 minutes, especially near the end.
 Watch carefully, you don’t want these to spill over!